 From 1997 when she left the FTC until her appointment as Assistant Attorney General in 2009, Ms. Varney was in private practice, representing major corporations before the DOJ and the FTC and advising her clients on a wide variety of legal and business issues.

 Ms. Varney currently serves on the Board of Trustees of the American Museum of Natural History and Third Way.
-She also serves on the Boards of Directors of the American Constitution Society, the Brennan Center for Justice, and ID3, a digital research and educational nonprofit.
+She also serves on the Boards of Directors of the American Constitution Society, the Brennan Center for Justice, The Legal Aid Society and ID3, a digital research and educational nonprofit.
 She is also a member of the International Bar Association, the Council on Foreign Relations and The Economic Club of New York.
 She is a Lecturer in Law at Columbia Law School, teaching the course “Antitrust in Action.”

 Ms. Varney was born in Washington, D.C.
 She received a B.A. from the State University of New York at Albany in 1977, an M.P.A. from Syracuse University in 1982 and a J.D. from Georgetown University Law Center in 1986.